JakeSteam/blog-history/_drafts/2023-10-25-the-scary-maze-game-screamer-decompiled.md

 The scary maze game was released at a perfect time, when "pranks" combined with viral content and simple content could spread extremely quickly around the world.
 Whilst it is a more damaging prank than a simple Rickroll, ultimately the shock is very short-lived, and counteracted by sharing the game to let others share your pain.

 The rapid spread of a very simple concept reminds me of more modern phenomena such as Wordle, that quickly become a talking point online without any marketing budget.
+I reached out to him via every medium I could find at the start of the year, but unfortunately didn't get a response.
+If you know him, please send him this article, I'd love to get his memories / comments on the topic!

 ## References